rrecuero/fstack-ethdapp-template/README.md

 heroku create -b heroku/nodejs -a <name>
 ```

+- Set env variables for the backend and frontend.
+Override them in heroku

 ## Folder Organization

 - `ethwrapper/`: Contains standard truffle set up.
 See below for more